tmtxt/n4js.el/README.md

 ## Connect to a Neo4j shell with option

-If the neo4j shell instance is running with a different port other than the default 1337, add this to your .emacs
+If the neo4j shell instance is running on a different port other than the default 1337, add this to your .emacs

 ```lisp